COSI-Lab/book/src/infrastructure/servers/ampersand.md

 | CPU | Unknown
 | RAM | Unknown
 | STORAGE | 30x 1Tb drives, 15x 2Tb drives
-| CONNECTIVITY | 4x RJ-45 ISCSi ports, 2x RJ-45 managment ports
+| CONNECTIVITY | 4x RJ-45 ISCSi ports, 2x RJ-45 management ports
-| Motherboard | Unkown Dell proprietary.
+| Motherboard | Unknown Dell proprietary.
 | Chassis | Dell PowerVault MD3000i

 ## Operating System

-Unkown and unable to change due to conectivity and how proprietary Dell made it.
+Unknown and unable to change due to connectivity and how proprietary Dell made it.

 ## Services

 Nothing of value, yet.
-Planned to be runing as a NAS attached just for [Elephant](./elephant.md).
+Planned to be running as a NAS attached just for [Elephant](./elephant.md).
+Currently Unable to be managed.

 ## Notes